NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 ## Block finality {#subSecblockFinality}

-Block finality in the Consensus layer level imposes the following condition presented on  @Eq:blockFinality, which defines that there should not exist two different blocks for a given height $h$, in any time interval $t$.
+Block finality in the Consensus layer level imposes the following condition presented on [Equation @Eq:blockFinality], which defines that there should not exist two different blocks for a given height $h$, in any time interval $t$.

 $$ \forall h \in \{0,1, \cdots, t\} \Rightarrow b_t^i = b_t^j $$ {#eq:blockFinality}

 In summary, the block finality provides that clients do not need to verify the majority of Consensus for SMR.
 In this sense, seed nodes can just append all blocks that posses the number of authentic signatures defined by the protocol.

-For the current NEO dBFT, the minimum number of required signatures is $M = 2f$ (as defined in The Byzantine Generals Problems [@lamport1982byzantine]), where $f = \frac{1}{3} \times N$ is the maximum number of Byzantine nodes allowed by the network protocol.
+For the current NEO dBFT, the minimum number of required signatures is $M = 2f$ as defined in The Byzantine Generals Problems [@lamport1982byzantine], where $f = \frac{1}{3} \times N$ is the maximum number of Byzantine nodes allowed by the network protocol.

 ## Multiple block signature exposure